 My quote is “life is an adventure - live it.”

-My name is Rose Parsons and this is my story.
 My great grandparents were English, German, Dutch and Scottish.
 They all chose to live in a beautiful and remote part of the Marlborough Sounds called French Pass.
 My grandmothers particularly had a strong influence on me.
 My mother's parents lived at Te Towaka (translates as place of the waka or canoe) this was second home to me.
 My fathers parents lived at Waikawa Bay (translated as bitter water) they took over the farm from my great grandparents.
 This property overlooked the southern end of d'Urville Island, Rangitoto Ki Te Tonga .

 I went to a 20 pupil school at French Pass until my teenage years when I was literally sent to boarding school.